Pritzker Defends Extended Order, Faces Salon Owner Lawsuit

 The moves have drawn complaints.

-Pritzker's office didn't immediate return a message Sunday about the salon lawsuit.
+Pritzker's office didn't immediately return a message Sunday about the salon lawsuit.